LoopKit/looptips/docs/algorithm/prediction.md

 If a user’s insulin sensitivity factor (ISF) is 50 mg/dL per 1 unit of insulin and the user gives 2 units of insulin, then the user’s blood glucose would be expected to drop 100 mg/dL within the 6 hours following the insulin delivery.
 This insulin effect can be visualized in several different ways: the expected active insulin, expected drop in blood glucose every 5 minutes after delivery, and expected cumulative drop in blood glucose.
 The figures below use the Rapid Acting - Adult insulin model in Loop.

 ### Active Insulin
 This figure shows that 2 units of insulin are given initially, and the corresponding active insulin (i.e., insulin on board IOB) decays according to the curve below.

 ![insulin remaining example](img/insulin_remaining_example.png)

 The active insulin at any time is the product of original insulin delivered and the percent of insulin activity remaining.
-Knowing the expected active insulin over the next 6 hours, and the insulin sensitivity factor (50 mg/dL in this case), Loop can calculate the expected drop in blood glucose from that dose of insulin as shown in the figure below.
+Knowing the expected active insulin over the next 6 hours, and the insulin sensitivity factor (50 mg/dL, in this case), Loop can calculate the expected drop in blood glucose from that dose of insulin as shown in the figure below.

 ![bg drop from 2 units](img/bg_drop.png)

-NOTE: ISF is also a function of time, which means that if the user’s scheduled ISF changes during the insulin activity time, it will change the expected drop in blood glucose due to the insulin effect.
+NOTE: ISF is also a function of time, which means if the user’s scheduled ISF changes during the insulin activity time, it will change the expected drop in blood glucose due to the insulin effect.

 ### Expected Change in Blood Glucose
 Lastly, taking the first derivative (i.e., the rate of change) of the cumulative drop in the blood glucose curve yields the expected change in blood glucose over the insulin activity duration.
 For each dose of insulin given, Loop calculates the expected discrete drop in blood glucose at each 5-minute period for the insulin activity duration, as shown below.